-Sending IC into remission, or at minimum reducing symptoms, may not be possible for some unless you address the dysfunction and remove the obstacles that are interfering with the immune system’s ability to function are addressed and removed.
+Sending IC into remission, or at minimum reducing symptoms, may not be possible for some unless you address the dysfunction and remove the obstacles that are interfering with the body’s ability to heal.
 The good news is that once you begin to make the necessary dietary and lifestyle changes to bring about real change, your health will begin to improve.
 The goal is to support the body’s innate capacity to heal by treating the whole person and not just the bladder.

 Step One: Find the right doctor and nutritionist

-The first step toward healing is to find the right doctor who can work with you on the path to recovery.
+The first step toward healing is to find the right doctors who can work with you on the path to recovery.
 It is equally important to seek out a nutritionist who can help you customize your diet, taking into consideration your own unique makeup, food and chemical sensitivities, nutrient deficiencies, and related health issues.
-Functional medicine looks at the body as a whole, taking a system-oriented approach.
+Functional medicine (my go-to) looks at the body as a whole, taking a system-oriented approach.
 This challenges conventional western medicine, which typically takes a disease-centered focus and operates on symptom management.
 If we hope to regain our health we cannot simply isolate the bladder or focus on one organ alone.
 We must view the body in its entirety, as an integrated whole.
 Having the right doctor makes all the difference, believe me!
 Find a reputable integrative, functional, naturopathic, or holistic doctor (search for a Functional Practitioner in your area), as well as a holistic or integrative and functional nutritionist.
 For more information, see Services.